youngunghan/techblog/menu/about.md

 ## Research Interests

-### 🤖 Artificial Intelligence & Machine Learning
+### 🤖 Artificial Intelligence
-Deep learning, computer vision, and neural networks fascinate me.
+Deep learning, computer vision, NLP, and generative models fascinate me.
 I'm particularly interested in how AI can be applied to solve real-world problems in transportation and infrastructure systems.

 **Current Focus:**
 - Deep Learning architectures (CNNs, RNNs, Transformers)
 - Computer Vision for object detection and segmentation
+- Natural Language Processing (NLP) and Large Language Models (LLMs)
+- Diffusion Models and generative AI
 - Applications of AI in transportation systems

 ### 💻 Computer Science